Sergio Lobera on his lacklustre record against Bengaluru FC: The past is in the past, will not affect the future | Goal.com

 "I'm not worried (of complacency).
 I have a very good team with experienced players.
 They know how to improve in difficult conditions.
 For example, we play again two days later against another big game but my players know the situation and they want to improve day by day.
 I'm very happy about this situation."

-The former Goa coach is also unpertubed about his lacklustre record against Bengaluru (W1, D1, L4).
+The former Goa coach is also unperturbed about his lacklustre record against Bengaluru (W1, D1, L4).

 "The past is the past and it doesn't affect the future.
 These are different teams and different players.
 We are preparing in the same way.
 We need to know the small details of the opponent team that can help us.
 It's always very difficult to play against Bengaluru but the most important for us is to give our best."